visualpharm/Lunacy/docs/index.md

 # Why Icons8?

 The demand for visual content is only getting stronger nowadays.
-Management of visual content becomes a troublesome task.
+Management of visual content becomes a challenging task.
 How to manage icons?
-How to keep icons up-to date?
+How to keep them up-to-date?
 How to search and access icons any time from anywhere?
 [Icons8](https://icons8.com) offers simple reliable solutions to cope with all sorts of the challenges.

 # Which License Do I Need?

 [Icons apps](https://icons8.com/icons) allow to search and retrieve icons manually through a GUI.
-Apps have their great pros and apparent cons.
-They suit for certain area of applications confined with the scope.
+The apps have their great pros and clear cons.
+They suit perfect for certain tasks confined with the scope.
 The other route is to use icons API.
 Icons API provides an ability to access icons from your code.
 It drastically changes the game.
 Now, your end-users can build their visual content from within your apps powered by our API.

 ## Icons Web App